huuhait/xnt-core/docs/src/neptune-core/keys.md

 ## Key derivation

-For each key-type, the neptune-core wallet keeps a counter which tracks the latest derived key.
+For each key-type, the xnt-core wallet keeps a counter which tracks the latest derived key.

 To obtain the next unused address for a given key type call the rpc method `next_receiving_address(key_type)`.

 (note: as of this writing it always returns the same address at index 0, but in the future it will work as described)

-An equivalent API for obtaining the next unused spending key is available in the neptune-core crate, but is not (yet?) exposed as an rpc API.
+An equivalent API for obtaining the next unused spending key is available in the xnt-core crate, but is not (yet?) exposed as an rpc API.

 ## Available key types